Volcán Tacaná: Visitor access

 The summit of Tacaná can be reached in about 10 hours.
 There are two approaches to the mountain.
-One is from Finca Navidad, South of the volcano, passing through Tojquián Grande, on the Guatemalan side, and moving parallel to the border with Mexico.
+One is from Finca Navidad, south of the volcano, passing through Tojquián Grande, on the Guatemalan side, and moving parallel to the border with Mexico.

 The second route is from the Mexican side, from El Carmen, Talismán bridge, Cacahoatán, and Unión Juárez by vehicle, and from there on foot.

-This route passes into Guatemala and has been described as one of the most interesting hikes in Central America, leading up winding paths through lush rainforests, subsistence farming villages, up ancient magma flows, and rock-filled temperate forests before reaching the top of the lowest caldera.
-From there the final stretch to the summit provides panoramic views high above the clouds as the tree line gradually diminishes with altitude.
+This route crosses into Guatemala and has been described as one of the most interesting hikes in Central America, leading up winding paths through lush rainforests, subsistence farming villages, up ancient magma flows, and rock-filled temperate forests before reaching the top of the lowest caldera.
+From there the final stretch to the summit provides panoramic views high above the clouds as the tree-line gradually diminishes with altitude.
 Several major volcanos within the Central American Volcanic Arch including Tajumulco are visible from the summit.